Fashion has a big problem with waste and waste management.

 For Designers: You can use this symbol for any item that is made from 100% plant fibers or cellulite fibers like Cotton, Hemp, Linen, Bamboo, Banana, Lyocell, Tencel, Viscose and so on.

 For Consumers: All these fibers are used in paper production and can decompose in nature.
-If you can't pass down, reuse, upcycle, or even compost your cotton item or T-shirt, consider throwing it paper recycling container.
+If you can't pass down, swap, reuse, upcycle, or even compost your cotton item or T-shirt, consider throwing it paper recycling container.

 For Designers: You can use this symbol for any item that is made from 100% plastic fibers like Polyester, Lycra, Acrylic, Polyamide and so on.